 Don’t forget to carry proof of the rabies vaccines whenever you take your dog out!
 Along with your vaccine, you’ll get a rabies tag to put on your dog’s collar or harness.

 Dogs should never live outdoors.
-That’s not just a suggestion, it’s the law!
-In New York State, tying or chaining a dog for longer than three hours is illegal.
+That’s not just a suggestion, it will soon be a law!
+Ok so it has yet to be signed by the governor, but a new bill in New York State states that tying or chaining a dog for longer than three hours is illegal.
 Not only that, but if you do plan on keeping your dog outside for a period under three hours, there are rules regarding the size of their cage.

 Assembly Bill A830A states the following: